 Sl.
 Project Name of Financial Project Total Amount Cumulative Status of the

 No. ID the Project Year in duration amount spent on amount spent project -

-3 which the allocated for the project at the end of Completed/
+which the allocated the project at the end of Completed/

-project was the project in the reporting Ongoing
+project was for the in the reporting Ongoing

-commenced reporting Financial
+commenced project reporting Financial

 financial Year

 Year

-(In Lakhs) (In Lakhs) (In Lakhs)
+(In (In (In Millions)

+Millions) Millions)

 (1) (2) (3) (4) (5) (6) (7) (8) (9)

-V A
+(1) $\begin{array}{c ccccccccccccccccccccccccccccccccccc$

+N.A

-10 In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year.
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year.
 Nil (Asset-wise details): (a) Date of creation or acquisition of the capital asset(s).
 Not Applicable (b) Amount of CSR spent for creation or acquisition of capital asset. (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
-11 Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per section 135(5).
+11. Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per section 135(5).
 Not Applicable